Finding the best log splitter hydraulic cylinder will depend on the size and force needed.

 Once it’s done, the pressure lowers and the piston comes back inside the cylinder.

 Most Common Cylinder Sizes

 There are several standard sizes for hydraulic cylinders.

 - The 4-inch cylinder is the most common option for backyard log splitters.

 - 4.5 inches

 - 5 inches

-Finding the Right Size for a Log Splitter
+Finding the Best Log Splitter Hydraulic Cylinder

-Power of your Log Splitter
+Power of Your Log Splitter

 - Oil requirements.
 The larger the cylinder, the more oil it will require.